georgemathew27/spotify-charts-eda/README.md

 ### Key Findings
 - Various artists,A.R.Rahman and bts top the artist charts
 - Album releases exploded post-2000 with the rise of streaming
-- Sony Muisc Entertainment is the dominant record label globally
+- Sony Music Entertainment is the dominant record label globally

 ### Tools Used
 Python, Pandas,Matplotlib,Seaborn